GoogleChrome/developer.chrome.com/site/en/blog/payment-handler-canmakepayment-update/index.md

 ## Re-enable the identity fields locally after Chrome 111

-If you are using Chrome 111 or later, the identity fields in the `canmakepayment` event is already emptied-out.
-You can locally re-enable the fields by:
+If you are using Chrome 111 or later, the identity fields in the `canmakepayment` event are left empty.
+To re-enable the fields locally, you can do the following:

 1. Use Chrome 111 or later.
 2. Enter `chrome://flags/#add-identity-in-can-make-payment` in the URL bar.